mindds/ad-progression-study/README.md

 Link to manuscript:

 Note:
 Data required to run the scripts is located in the ./Example_data directory of this github repository.
-If the data is not available, we will give the required data upon request.
+The full dataset is available publicly, you can check the Data Availability section of our paper: https://pubmed.ncbi.nlm.nih.gov/39528672/

 ## Annotation of cell types